Docschargebeedocs

 • Non-usage based items: When associated with non-usage based items, entitlement limits can be defined which is referred to as included usage in the item purchased.

 Metered feature creation is a pre-requisite for aggregation.
 Aggregation happens based on the mathematical operation defined in the metered feature.
-Some examples of metered features are API Calls(charging customers based on the number of API requests they make), Data Usage(billing based on the amount of data consumed in GB), No. of users(billing based on the number of users who have singed up).
+Some examples of metered features are API Calls(charging customers based on the number of API requests they make), Data Usage(billing based on the amount of data consumed in GB), No. of users(billing based on the number of users who have signed up).

 Aggregation: This refers to the process of combining and summarizing usage data over a specific period or across multiple instances.
 It involves gathering individual usage measurements from various sources or data ingestions and consolidating them into a cohesive view for billing and analytics purposes.
 For example, it could be sum of input/output tokens in an AI bot, count of images edited by an AI tool or sum of number of characters translated by an AI tool.
 It helps you generate accurate invoices by presenting a comprehensive overview of the resources consumed by subscription during a specified time period.